-The IRS Restructuring and Reform Act of 1998 allow federally authorized practitioners (those bound by the Department of Treasury’s Circular 230 regulations) a limited client privilege.
-This privilege allows confidentiality between the taxpayer and the enrolled agent under certain conditions.
-The privilege applies to situations in which the taxpayer is being represented in cases involving audits and collection matters.
+The IRS Restructuring and Reform Act of 1998 allow federally authorized practitioners a limited client privilege.
+Practitioners must adhere to the Department of Treasury’s Circular 230 regulations.
+This privilege allows confidentiality between the taxpayer and the EA under certain conditions.
+The privilege applies to situations in cases involving audits and collection matters.
 It is not applicable to the preparation and filing of a tax return.
-This privilege does not apply to state tax matters, although a number of states have an accountant-client privilege.
+However, this privilege does not apply to state tax matters, although a number of states have an accountant-client privilege.

 Enrolled agent vs CPA – what are the differences?

-Only enrolled agents are required to demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.
+Most importantly, only enrolled agents must demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.

-Certified Public Accountants’ (CPA), who are state licensed, specialize in accounting and may or may not choose to specialize in taxes.
-Unlike attorneys and CPAs, all enrolled agents specialize in taxation.
+Certified Public Accountants’ (CPA) specialize in accounting and may or may not choose to specialize in taxes.
+Moreover, unlike attorneys and CPAs, all EAs specialize in taxation.

 Are enrolled agents bound by any ethical standards?

-Enrolled agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.
+EAs are must abide by the provisions of the Department of Treasury’s Circular 230.
+Circular 230 provides regulations governing the practice of enrolled agents before the IRS.